Alias44/PublisherPlusMultiVersionFork/README.md

 # PublisherPlus
 A multi-version fork from NightmareCorporation of PublisherPlus by jaxe.
-Rather than applying the ReleaseTarget-Method this fork contains both sours and built assemblies for ease of maintenance.
+Rather than applying the ReleaseTarget-Method this fork contains both source and built assemblies for ease of maintenance.
 Cross-Version compatiblity is achieved by following appended guide.

 [Link to Cross-Version Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2872227699)